mcgillspace/msg-obc-software/README.md

 -Once all files are only referenced once, build the project.
 Path errors are bound to appear in the `#include` calls.
 You need to change the path to the file included to the one on your computer.

 -Once these path errors are solved, disco.elf may give undefined symbol errors for some functions and data structures.
 To solve these, create a folder in the project and add the files where the functions and data structures are defined.
+If adding the files does not fix the issue, you must then `#define` said symbols on the main file if possible.
+If not on the main file, the `#define` command may be placed before the declaration of the symbol on its corresponding file.

+For example, if an undefined symbol is denoted *foo* and is declared in the file *bar.c*, then you must find the call of *foo* and `#define` it right before:

+`n-1: #define rtype foo( var1, var2, ... )`

+`n  : rtype foo( var1, var2, ...) {//code} `

 -Once these issues have been solved, the project should build successfully.